 Magic Kingdom Layout

 You’ll also want to familiarize yourself with the layout of the park.
 The good news?
-While you’ll get your steps in, Magic Kingdom is the smallest theme park on the Walt Disney World resort property.
-Animal Kingdom is 3.5 times as large at 500 acres!
+While you’ll get your steps in, Magic Kingdom is the smallest theme park on the

 For Animal Kingdom’s 1 day itinerary, I recommended working your way around rather than criss-crossing the park.
 But at Magic Kingdom, jumping from one land to another is much easier, so feel free to adapt this Magic Kingdom itinerary based on current wait times.